shufan1/storymapJS/README.md

 ## Before you start:
 In my project:
 * The data of places, locations are stored as Excel files in the order of `id_tei, name, county, state, Latitude (N), Longitude (W)` under `static/xls`as an **xlsx** file.
-* All manuscipts that are going to be used has already been transcribied into XML files, and stored under `static/xml`.
+* All manuscripts that are going to be used has already been transcribed into XML files, and stored under `static/xml`.
+* In your models, you need to have a ***Place*** class, and it includes two attributes: latitude and longitude

-## Now let's begin the work
+## Now let's begin the work.
 * **I think I am only able to make slides**

 First, under your managemnt/commands directory, create a new python file, e.g. `generate.py`.